Archive

 I always prefer to brine pork or poultry before cooking.
 The brining process not only breaks down proteins and tenderizes the meat, but also adds moisture (through osmosis), making the meat “juicier” and also less likely to dry out when cooking.

-I usually try to brine the meat as soon as I get it home from the supermarket.
+I brine the meat in a clear plastic Cambro container as soon as I get it home from the supermarket.
 After brining, I wrap the parts in plastic wrap and freeze what I’m not going to use immediately.
 When I’m ready to use it in a recipe, I simply defrost it, and since it’s pre-brined, it’s ready to go.
 Follow the jump for exactly how to do it.

 Sausage, Mushroom and Caramelized Onion Pizza with a Sourdough Whole Wheat Crust

 SMO PizzaJust wanted to post a shot of the pizza I made tonight…it tasted as good as it looks.
-This was, of course, made from scratch and I’ll get around to posting the recipe and technique soon.
+This was, of course, made from scratch and here is the printable recipe for the crust.
 One of the most important tricks to making a great pizza is using a pizza stone…you just can’t bake a great crust without it.
 A pizza stone has a greater thermal mass then either a glass or metal pan and therefore holds and distributes heat better.
 It’s also porous, so it absorbs moisture from the dough as it cooks, all of which contributes to an amazing, crisp, uniformly browned crust.
+Also, get yourself a pizza peel…they’re inexpensive and make putting the pizza in and, more importantly, taking the hot pizza out of the oven, a breeze.

 Pizza stones are available just about everywhere, and come in a variety of sizes and shapes (and prices).
 They should be put in a cold oven, then preheated for at least 30 minutes before using.
 Because they are porous and absorb liquid, the stone should never be washed with soap…just a dry brush or some plain, warm water if needed.
-They are also ideal for baking bread.
+They are also ideal surfaces for baking bread and also for making crispy, homemade crackers.

 t stone or piece of ceramic or earthenware used to evenly distribute oven heat to pizzas or other baked goods, more or less mimicking the effects of cooking a pizza in a masonry oven.
 Such bakeware has more thermal mass than metal or glass pans.
 The porous nature of the stone used also helps absorb moisture, resulting in a crisp crust.